andreabellome/astra-documentation/docs/matlab/Revolutions options/maxRevOuterPlanets.md

 cases (low-/high-energy) for each leg.
 Each column represents a leg of the sequence.
 - idcentral  : ID of the central body.
 See constants.m

+## PROCESS
+- Identify indices in the sequence where IDs are between 5 and 1192 (inclusive).
+- Determine the number of legs up to the identified index.
+- Update the chosenRevs matrix by setting the revolutions for these legs to 0.
+- Ensure that the updated matrix has unique rows in a stable order.

 ## OUTPUT
 - chosenRevs : Updated matrix where the revolutions for the outer planets (IDs 5 to 1192) are set to zero.
 Each column corresponds to a leg of the sequence of flyby bodies.